A new relativistic hydrodynamics code for high-energy heavy-ion collisions: Relativistic hydrodynamics

 Here the effect from the coordinate expansion with $\tau$ is absorbed into the Jacobian $\tau$ in the derivative terms.
 There are the source terms in the right-hand side of Eqs.\:\eqref{eq:3} and \eqref{eq:4}, which indicates that $T^{\tau\tau}$ and $T^{\tau\eta}$ are not the conserved quantities.
 Instead of them, the conserved quantities are $T^{\tau t}$ and $T^{\tau z}$. $T^{\tau t}$ and $T^{\tau z}$ are related to $T^{\tau\tau}$ and $T^{\tau\eta}$ through the coordinate transformation between Milne and Cartesian coordinates,

-Using the conserved quantities, $T^{\tau t}$ and $T^{\tau z}$, one can express the hydrodynamic equations in the conservative forms,
+Using the conserved quantities, $T^{\tau t}$ and $T^{\tau z}$, one can express the hydrodynamic equations in the conservative forms \cite{Jeon2015}

-We construct a new algorithm for the relativistic hydrodynamic equations using Eqs.\:\eqref{eq:5}-\eqref{eq:8} which do not have the source terms.
-In numerical tests, Sec.\ref{sec:numerical_test}, we shall discuss effects of existence of the source terms from the point of view of stability and numerical viscosity.
+Here, Eq.\:\eqref{eq:7} corresponds to the conservation of the $z$ component of momentum. $T^{\tau z}$ represents the density of the $z$ component of momentum at specific proper time. $T^{\eta z}$ represents the flux of the $z$ component of momentum passing through the surface perpendicular to the $\eta$ coordinate.
+Equation \eqref{eq:8} corresponds to energy conservation.
+We construct a new algorithm for the relativistic hydrodynamic equations using Eqs.\:\eqref{eq:5}-\eqref{eq:8}, which do not have source terms.
+In numerical tests, Sect.\:\ref{sec:numerical_test}, we shall discuss the effects of the existence of source terms from the point of view of stability and numerical viscosity.